-In 2014 the City designated eight (8) Centers of Local Importance (COLIs).
-These COLIs were adopted in Section 2.5 (Land Use Maps chapter) of this comprehensive plan.
-Centers of Local Importance are designated in order to focus development and funding to areas that are important to the local community.
-Residential COLIs are intended to promote compact, pedestrian oriented development with a mix of uses, proximity to diverse services, and a variety of appropriate housing options.
-COLIs may also be used to identify established industrial areas.
-The Centers of Local Importance identified for the City of Lakewood include:
+In 2014, the City designated eight (8) Centers of Local Importance (COLIs).
+These COLIs were adopted in Section 2.5 (Land Use Maps chapter) of this Comprehensive Plan.
+CoLIs were designated in order to focus development and funding to areas important to the local community.
+Residential COLIs were intended to promote compact, pedestrian oriented development with a mix of uses, proximity to diverse services, and a variety of appropriate housing options.
+In 2014, CoLIs could also be used to identify established industrial areas.
+The CoLIs originally identified for the City of Lakewood include: